Advances and Open Problems in Federated Learning: Relaxing the Core FL Assumptions: Applications to Emerging Settings and Scenarios

 However, on today’s blockchain platforms such as Ethereum~\citep{wood2014ethereum}, data on the blockchains is publicly available by default, this could discourage users from participating in the decentralized federated learning protocol, as the protection of the data is typically the primary motivating factor for FL.
 To address such concerns, it might be possible to modify the existing privacy-preserving techniques to fit into the scenario of decentralized federated learning.
 First of all, to prevent the participating nodes from exploiting individually submitted model updates, existing secure aggregation protocols could be used.
 A practical secure aggregation protocol already used in cross-device FL was proposed by \citet{bonawitz17secagg}, effectively handling dropping out participants at the cost of complexity of the protocol.
 An alternative system would be to have each client stake a deposit of cryptocurrency on blockchain, and get penalized if they drop out during the execution.
 Without the need of handling dropouts, the secure aggregation protocol could be significantly simplified.
 Another way of achieving secure aggregation is to use confidential smart contract such as what is enabled by the Oasis Protocol~\citep{cheng2019ekiden} which runs inside secure enclaves.
 With this, each client could simply submit an encrypted local model update, knowing that the model will be decrypted and aggregated inside the secure hardware through remote attestation (though see discussion of privacy-in-depth in \cref{ssec:actors_threat_models}).

 In order to prevent any client from trying to reconstruct the private data of another client by exploiting the global model, client-level differential privacy \citep{mcmahan18dplm} has been proposed for FL.
-Client-level differential privacy is achieved by adding random Gaussian noise on the aggregated global model that is enough to hide any single client’s update.
-In decentralized federated learning case, we could also have each client add noise locally, as done in \citep{Bellet2018a}.
-That is, each client locally adds a certain amount of Gaussian noise after local gradient descent steps, and submits the model to blockchain.
-The locally added noise scale is calculated such that the aggregated noise on blockchain is able to achieve the same client-level differential privacy as in \citep{mcmahan18dplm}.
+Client-level differential privacy is achieved by adding random Gaussian noise on the aggregated global model that is enough to hide any single client's update.
+In the context of blockchain, each client could locally add a certain amount of Gaussian noise after local gradient descent steps and submit the model to blockchain.
+The local noise scale should be calculated such that the aggregated noise on blockchain is able to achieve the same client-level differential privacy as in \citep{mcmahan18dplm}.
 Finally, the aggregated global model on blockchain could be encrypted and only the participating clients hold the decryption key, which protects the model from the public.